zalando/postgres-operator/docs/user.md

 Things to note:

-- An empty string is provided in s3_wal_path of the standby cluster will result in error and no statefulset will be created.
+- An empty string in the `s3_wal_path` field of the standby cluster will result in an error and no statefulset will be created.
 - Only one pod can be deployed for stand-by cluster.
-- To manually promote the standby_cluster, use patronictl and remove config entry.
+- To manually promote the standby_cluster, use `patronictl` and remove config entry.
-- There is no way to transform a non-standby cluster to standby cluster through operator.
-Hence, if a cluster is created without standby section in YAML and later modified  by adding that section, there will be no effect on the cluster.
-However, it can be done through Patroni by adding the [standby_cluster] (https://github.com/zalando/patroni/blob/bd2c54581abb42a7d3a3da551edf0b8732eefd27/docs/replica_bootstrap.rst#standby-cluster) section using patronictl edit-config.
-Note that the transformed standby cluster will not be doing any streaming, rather will just be in standby mode and allow read-only transactions only.
+- There is no way to transform a non-standby cluster to a standby cluster through the operator.
+Adding the standby section to the manifest of a running Postgres cluster will have no effect.
+However, it can be done through Patroni by adding the [standby_cluster] (https://github.com/zalando/patroni/blob/bd2c54581abb42a7d3a3da551edf0b8732eefd27/docs/replica_bootstrap.rst#standby-cluster) section using `patronictl edit-config`.
+Note that the transformed standby cluster will not be doing any streaming.
+It will be in standby mode and allow read-only transactions only.

 ## Sidecar Support

 Each cluster can specify arbitrary sidecars to run.
 These containers could be used for log aggregation, monitoring, backups or other tasks.
 A sidecar can be specified like this:

 ```yaml
 apiVersion: "acid.zalan.do/v1"